einaudi/EL14-rotational-stage-controller/README.md

 Cicero syntax: `move_max@\n`

 ### `set_speed`
 Set the speed of the device.
 Value is encoded in percentage of maximal speed.
 Measured [deg/s] vs [%] calibration is shown in the plot below.
+Formula fitted to data points was:
+$f(x)=\frac{A_6}{x-A_7}+A_0+A_1x+A_2x^2+A_3x^3+A_4x^4+A_5x^5$
+This calibration may be dependent on load attached to the stage.
+Guess is, that it won't be for small and light objects.
+It was measured with a linear polarizer.
+It is hard to measure it with the device itself, so it should be done externally with oscilloscope and higher data analysis capabilities than the device has.
+I've done it in such a way, that I chose two angles that result in different light intensity measured, one lower and one higher.
+Then I measured the temporal intensity change for different percentage speed and with python analysed them to obtain the time in which the device rotates.
+From that and angles difference I was able to get the calibration curve.
 Parameters:

 * v - speed of the device in percentage of maximal speed